joegnis/ansible-provision/README.md

 # Ansible-Provision

-My Ansible playbooks with all my faves to set up a `Ubuntu` machine.
+My Ansible backup playbooks with all my favorite apps and their config to set up a freshly installed `Ubuntu` machine.
 Tested on `Ubuntu GNOME 17.10`.

 This repo properly install packages and pull the dotfiles (configuration files) from my other repos ([dotfiles](https://github.com/joegnis/dotfiles) and [dotfiles\_local](https://github.com/joegnis/dotfiles_local).
-It does NOT include dotfiles.
-It's supposed to work with dotfiles to work properly.
+It depends on dotfiles but does NOT include them.

 ## [Table of Contents](#table-of-contents)